Definitions, Policies, & Laws

 - Sanctions payable in full or in part by community work performed in a manner acceptable to the judicial administrator.
 Community work

-Cornell's Office of Fraternity and Sorority Affairs employs the Campus Code of Conduct definition of hazing.
+The Fraternity and Sorority community utilizes the same definition as the Campus Code of Conduct.
 When a chapter is found in violation of hazing, the sanctions may include, but are not limited to, the following:

 - Withdrawal of Recognition: When a chapter has been found responsible for major hazing incident or a series of incidents, the University may withdraw recognition of the chapter for a specified period of time.
 Members may be required to vacate the chapter facility.